Israel says UAE visit 'making history' - Palestinians call it 'shameful'

 The U.S. officials had on Sunday joined an Israeli delegation to Bahrain for a signing ceremony to formalise ties.

-Israel and the UAE have already signed several commercial deals since mid-August, when they first announced they would establish full relations.
+“These agreements are of strategic and regional importance, will increase investment, trade and strengthen economic ties between the countries,” said Israeli Finance Minister Israel Katz.

+Israel’s Foreign Ministry said the Emirati delegation had submitted a request to open an embassy in Tel Aviv and said it expected Israel to open an embassy in Abu Dhabi soon.

-Reporting by Lisa Barrington, Dan Williams and Ghaida Ghantous and Stephen Farrell, Editing by John Stonestreet, Emelia Sithole-Matarise and Philippa Fletcher
+Additional reporting by Lisa Barrington and Ghaida Ghantous in DUBAI, Steven Scheer in JERUSALEM, Ali Sawafta in RAMALLAH and Nidal al-Mughrabi in GAZA; editing by John Stonestreet, Emelia Sithole-Matarise and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.